RetailDAO/Docs/retail-DAO-docs/docs/Onboarding_and_Participation/CONTRIBUTING.md

 ## Rewards

 Contributors may earn $RETAIL tokens based on impact, subject to governance approval.
-See token.md (..docs/token.md) for details.
+See [Incentives_Program](incentives_mechanism) for details.

 ## Questions?